GaryFlynn/vrops-dashboards-alerts-and-alarms-count/README.md

 <h2>About</h2>

-<p>The dashboard provides a summary of your Ep Ops upgrade progress.
-Use this dashboard to easily discover instances of where the Ep Ops Agent is installed but running on a version below version 7.5.</p>
+<p>The dashboard provides a summary of the internal alerts and alarms database.
+When the count of records is too high, the performance of vROps can be impacted.
+This dahsboard provides a simple way to monitor the alert and alarms count.</p>
 <a href="https://github.com/GaryFlynn/vrops-dashboards-alerts-and-alarms-count/raw/master/Sample_Dashboard.png" target="_blank"><img alt="Sample Dashboard" src="https://github.com/GaryFlynn/vrops-dashboards-alerts-and-alarms-count/raw/master/Sample_Dashboard.png" /></a>

 <h2>Installation</h2>